 'There Are A Lot Of Questions': Arizona GOP Faces Concerns About Party Elections

-Now Kelli Ward faces questions from her fellow Republicans about the state's recent election of party leaders, and possibly her own re-election as party chair.
+Now Kelli Ward faces questions from her fellow Republicans about the state party's recent election of party leaders, and possibly her own reelection as party chair.

-Multiple Arizona Republicans have demanded an audit of the state party's leadership election at their January 23 biennial convention.
+Multiple Arizona Republicans have demanded an audit of the state party's leadership election at its Jan.
+23 biennial convention.
 Ward claimed a narrow victory that day, reportedly defeating southern Arizona businessman Sergio Arellano by 42 votes.
 Local press was barred from covering the event, which has traditionally been open to reporters.

 Concerns about the vote-counting process grew after a candidate running to serve on a committee in Arizona's 8th Congressional District was announced as the winner at the meeting.
 Hours later, Sandra Dowling was told she actually lost, according to multiple Republicans.